 Suggested Uses For Oscularia Deltoides

-The plant naturally grows on sandstone rocks in its native South Africa.
+The plant grows naturally in full sun on sandstone rocks in its native location in South Africa.

 The Pink Ice plant succulent is best used as a ground cover or add it to an Alpine or rock garden.
 It also does very well as a container plant.

-The drought-tolerant plant is quite suitable for use in xeriscaping, dry borders, parking strips, and other challenging settings.
+The drought-tolerant plant is quite suitable for use in xeriscaping, dry borders, parking strips, and other challenging settings often in full sun.